 We assume Antero Midstream will have direct operating expenses for the twelve-month period ending June 30, 2018 of approximately \$186 million compared to \$162 million for the year ended December 31, 2016.
-Direct operating expenses are forecast to increase for the twelve-month period ending June 30, 2018 due to significantly higher activity levels and increased operating costs associated with Antero Midstream's growth projects including increased pipeline mileage, additional compressor stations, increased fresh water infrastructure and the commencement of operations at the Antero Clearwater Facility.
-Additionally, we expect direct operating expenses to increase at a slower rate than operating revenues due to the fixed cost nature of a majority of our direct operating expenses, as well as the elimination of a significant portion of other fluid handling services operating expenses once the Antero Clearwater Facility is placed into service and associated treatment fees are recognized as revenue.
+Direct operating expenses are forecast to increase for the twelve-month period ending June 30, 2018 due to significantly higher activity levels and increased operating costs associated with Antero Midstream's growth projects including increased pipeline mileage, additional compressor stations, increased fresh water infrastructure and the commencement of operating revenues due to the fixed cost nature of a majority of our direct operating expenses, as well as the elimination of a significant portion of other fluid handling services operating expenses once the Antero Clearwater Facility is placed into service and associated treatment fees are recognized as revenue.